TritonDataCenter/rfd/rfd/0075/README.md

 that it is effectively per-process information, unlike everything else in the page which is global to the system.
-Despite that, it does not seem unreasonable to pull a 'virtual CPU ID limit' from the `kthread_t` or `proc_t` structure and place it in the approrpiate CPU slot in the comm page when performing a `swtch()`.
+Despite that, it does not seem unreasonable to pull a 'virtual CPU ID limit' from the `kthread_t` or `proc_t` structure and place it in the appropriate CPU slot in the comm page when performing a `swtch()`.

 ### Interposition Points